Magform/articleAnalyzer/src/site/markdown/index.md

 In this section we will explain all the classes.
 In particular we have 7 classes and the main:

-- Main -> Merges all classes and allows the user to interact
+- Main: merges all classes and allows the user to interact
-- Argparser -> Reads command-line arguments and processes them
+- Article: implements an Article with all the variables
-- Downloader -> download data from a specified endpoint based on a configuration file
+- Library: implements a collection of Article objects
-- ArticleLoader -> Transforms data stored on a file into an instance of the Library class
+- ArticleLoader: transforms data stored on a file into an instance of the Library class
-- Elaborator -> Process a Library to get what is requested
+- Downloader: download data from a specified endpoint basing on a configuration file
-- Outputter -> Transform objects into output (to file or command line)
+- Outputter: transforms objects into output (to file or command line)
-- Article -> It implements an Article with all the variables
+- Elaborator: processes a Library to get what is requested
-- Library -> Collection of Article objects
+- Argparser: reads command-line arguments and processes them

-To go into more detail on how they interact with each other and how they work go [here](class.html)
+To go into more detail on how they interact with each other and how they work go [here](classes.html)

 ## Library used
 For the development of this project we have used: